bhargavgolla/jquery-expression-builder/README.md

 ------------------ | -------------------------------------------------------------------------------------------------------------- | ---------
 getExpressionValue | Get the expression value of the current expression.                                                            | NONE getExpressionJSON  | Get the JSON representation of the current expression.
-This is what gets saved when persisting a template.    | NONE clearExpression    | Reset the current expression back to its starting state.                                                       | NONE back               | Pops off the last added sub-expression.                                                                        | NONE saveAsTemplate     | Save the current expression as a template                                                                      | NONE setReturnType      | Set the expression return type.                                                                                | type
+This is what gets saved when persisting a template.    | NONE isExpressionComplete  | An API to check if expression is complete or not.    | NONE clearExpression    | Reset the current expression back to its starting state.                                                       | NONE back               | Pops off the last added sub-expression.                                                                        | NONE saveAsTemplate     | Save the current expression as a template                                                                      | NONE setReturnType      | Set the expression return type.                                                                                | type